From my bookshelf- The Four by Scott Galloway

 Some surprising facts/details about the

-founders and CEO's of these giants and it left me astounded.
+founders and CEO's of these giants and left me astounded.
 Really?
 Some

 operational realities of these giants are scary and left me biting my nails in